markostanimirovic/juliette/README.md

 ### Angular Plugin

-JulietteNg library has additional functionalities for using Juliette in Angular way.
-Instead of `createStore` function, JulietteNg provides
+JulietteNg library has additional functionalities for using Juliette in the Angular way.
+Instead of creating the store via `createStore` function, JulietteNg provides `StoreModule` to do it.
-`StoreModule` in order to create the store and use it as an Angular service.

 ```typescript
 @NgModule({